dellius-alexander/FastAPI-GraphQL-MongoDB-Demo/README.md

        python3 -m uvicorn  src.main:app --proxy-headers  --host "0.0.0.0" --port 8000 --reload
      ```

-4. Test the GraphQL API using the GraphiQL interface at http://localhost:8000/user
+4. Test the GraphQL API using the GraphQL interface at http://localhost:8000/user
    - *Note: You can specify any name for the GraphQL API endpoint*

    ```sh